 You should also wear sunglasses that protect you from UVA and UVB rays and use blue light protection when operating a computer or your cell phone.

 AMD occurs in different stages, and there are two types of AMD: dry and wet.
 The dry type is much more common, but the wet type is more severe and also develops more quickly.

-If you have the wet form of AMD, medications or laser therapy may help slow your vision loss.
+If you have the wet form of AMD, injectable medications may help slow your vision loss.
 Otherwise, treatment focuses on monitoring the progression of the disease, along with taking nutritional supplements and incorporating the lifestyle changes listed above.